Supply Management: Cementing Canadian Food Security

 Rather than looking outward for our food, a strong Canadian dairy sector means we can be less dependent on foreign countries to meet Canada’s food requirements.

 One of the ways Canadian dairy farmers ensure a consistent supply of milk at stable prices is through an agricultural framework called supply management.
-The primary objective of that system is to produce enough milk to meet domestic demand.
+The primary objective of that system is to produce enough milk to meet demand.

 Why does this matter?